junmeng6025/ros_tutorial/README.md

 $ rosrun learning_service turtle_spawn.py   # exe from .py
 ```
 ## 8) Write a Server
-With the service mechanism we will try to drive the turtle to move:
+With the service mechanism we will try to
+- switch the turtle to move or stay:
 - **Request a srv named `/turtle_command`, of type `std_srvs::Trigger`**